ChillVibezTechHub/ChillVibezTechLabs_NetworkLab/README.md

 #About this Lab
-##Requires:
+## Requires:
 Windows 10/11 Pro or Enterprise
 32MB Ram
 64bit Processor supporting SLAT

-##This lab uses Powershell commands in Administrator mode (Windows Key + X Key, then select "Terminal Admin").
+## All commands in this lab are Powershell commands used in Administrator mode
+Enter Administrator mode command line by pressing Windows Key + X Key, then select "Terminal Admin".

 # Get Started
 Order Lab here: